-5.3.4 Dedicated coupling
+6.3.6 Dedicated fill connections

-These are couplings that have configurations that are pressure specific, allowing transport tanks to only fill storage tanks with a matching dedicated coupling.
-The coupling shall ensure that the UPL is not exceeded.
+These are fill connections that have configurations that are pressure specific, allowing transport tanks to only fill storage tanks with a matching dedicated connection.
+The connection shall ensure that the UPL is not exceeded.
 Adaptors shall not be used between the pressure-specific couplings of the filling vessel and receiving vessel.

-5.4 Recommendations
+6.4 Recommendations

-5.4.1 Minimum requirements
+6.4.1 Minimum requirements

-The basic minimum requirement is that any receiver tank should have effective overpressurization protection, for filling by pumps with MDPs up to the MAPFP specified for the tank.
+The basic minimum requirement is that any receiver tank should have effective overpressurization protection for filling by pumps with MDPs, up to the MAPFP specified for the tank.

-5.4.2 Limiting pressure
+6.4.2 Limiting pressure